stym-singh/ArdevLinux/README.md

 # ArdevLinux
-Ardev Linux is an Arch Linux based distribution which aims to simplify the installation and confirguration of your system.
+Ardev Linux is an Arch Linux based distribution that aims to simplify the installation and configuration of your system.
 It works by invoking a set of installation and configuration scripts as and when required.

 ## Packages used
 - Windowing System - Xorg